ppy/osu-wiki/wiki/Glossary/en.md

 ### Mod Request

-A mod request is when a mapper is in need of help.
+A term used when a mapper is in need of help.
 This can be from fixing possible mistakes to requesting for [guest difficulties](#guest-difficulty).
 While, typically, the song is still playable, the only reason someone would scroll here is if (and only if) you know what you are (and will be) doing and willing to mod the map for them.

 Keep in mind that the map or mapset may be incomplete, so be a considerate person and (if you had tried the map) tell them what is wrong with the mapper's map.

 ### Modder

-A modder is a term given to a user that gives comments or suggestions on another [mapper's](/wiki/mapper) [maps](/wiki/maps) in the [forums](/wiki/forums).
+A term given to a user that gives comments or suggestions on another [mapper's](/wiki/mapper) [maps](/wiki/maps) in the [forums](/wiki/forums).
 Doing so is called *[modding](/wiki/modding)*, and the posts are referred to as *mods*.

 Activities are shown either at [Works In Progress/Help](https://osu.ppy.sh/community/forums/10) (including the [Modding Queues](https://osu.ppy.sh/community/forums/60)) and/or [Pending Beatmaps](https://osu.ppy.sh/community/forums/6).